Pitrified/laife/README.md

     - [ ] : Create an image of the tool
 - [ ] : Solve the mission
 - [ ] : The mission could be building a building
+- [ ] : Add an alive parameter to the player,
+        if the player is not alive, kill the async task by exiting the loop

 ### Startup Entities